cwdatlas/RetriageDashboard/README.md

 ### Running Instructions

+### SSL
+SSL requires a cert in the main/resources folder.
+Create a self-signed certificate named retriage.p12 in the main/resources/keystore/ folder

+### Okta Integration
+There are four pieces of data that are needed before okta is set up.
+1. certificate
+2. key
+3. Audience URI
+4. Metadata URI

+You will get these pieces of data from your intended app in your okta dev portal.
+Make sure that the below lines have the correct file names set in application.properties. exp: local.crt or local.key `spring.security.saml2.relyingparty.registration.okta.signing.credentials[0].private-key-location=classpath:` `spring.security.saml2.relyingparty.registration.okta.signing.credentials[0].certificate-location=classpath`

 #### Database Creation (Container)
 #### Docker
 Open a terminal and run the following command to create a docker container: